Hajara-I/Hajara-I/README.md

 ### Hi there, I'm Hajara 👋

-I'm a junior full stack software developer.
+A full stack software developer.

 😄 About me...